exanova-y/pestySwarms/README.md

 The basic proof of concept would involve identifying pests vs healthy plants, and implementing it on >1 robots scalable via a swarm intelligence algorithm (e.g. particle swarm optimization).

-Feb 24: A simple computer vision algorithm is written to distinguish oranges, which represents pests.
+A simple computer vision algorithm is written to distinguish oranges, which represents pests.
 It is implemented on a robotic arm with 360 vision.
+Also, a code was written to connect and program the Gordon robot.